Shortest Path – Python

 closestnode = min(unvisiteds, key=unvisiteds.get)

-# now we can take the closest node and recurse, making it current
+# now take the closest node and recurse, making it current

 return shortestpath(graph,closestnode,end,visited,distances,predecessors)